EWaterman/EWaterman.github.io/_posts/Ch2/0002-06-01-characters.md

 If your characters aren't likable or relatable, they must at least be **interesting**.
 Think of Rorschach from Watchmen.
 Despite not being particularly likable, his unfaltering belief in absolute good and evil and his crooked pursuit of justice make him interesting to follow.
 A character may not be "fun" to read about but they could definitely still be engaging if you give them some interesting qualities.

 - **Avoid flat characters.** People are more complex than just a single personality quirk.
 The jock, the nerd, the dumb blond.
 If your characters can boil down just to these traits, you don’t have characters, you have a collection of stereotypes.
-Of course, there are exceptions to the rule, and giving a character a single trait can be used for comedic purposes.
+Of course, there are exceptions to the rule, and giving a character a single trait can often be used for comedic purposes.

 - **Characters should be aspiring to something.** What is the one thing your character really wants?
-Give your character one or more goals and then give them flaws that hinder their progress towards those goals.
+If your character doesn't have a motivation, they're stagnant.
+Boring.
+Give your character one or more goals, and on top of that, give them flaws that hinder their progress towards those goals.

 - You generally want to **avoid passive characters**.
 These are characters who have stuff happen to them as opposed to ones who take action.
 Instead, you want your characters to drive the plot for themselves.
 Go-getters are more engaging to read about so have your characters do something that has lasting effects on your story.